MOSIC: Model-Agnostic Optimal Subgroup Identification with Multi-Constraint for Improved Reliability: Experiments

-For all datasets, we perform 100 random splits of the training and test sets.
-For each split, we first conduct a 5-fold cross-validation on the training set to determine the optimal hyperparameters (see Appendix~\ref{subsec:hyperparam} for details).
+\paragraph{Implementation Details} For all datasets, we perform 100 random splits of the training and test sets.
+For each split, we first conduct a 5-fold cross-validation on the training set to determine the optimal hyperparameters (Appendix C.5).
 The model is then retrained on the entire training set using the selected hyperparameters and evaluated on the corresponding test set.
 The final results are reported using the mean and standard deviations across all 100 evaluations.

 We implement the subgroup identification model ($S$) using MLP and DT.
 In the next sections, `\methodname' refers to \methodname-MLP, unless stated otherwise.
-Following~\cite{marton2024gradtree}, we represent the DT as a neural network.
-These models are trained using Algorithm~\ref{alg:GDA_algo}, with L1 regularization applied in the loss function.
-For nuisance function estimation, we use LR for the propensity score model $\hat e(\cdot)$, and Dragonnet for the outcome models $\hat \mu_{a}(\cdot)$ (Appendix~\ref{subsec:nuisance}). \footnote{Empirically, estimating propensity scores with Dragonnet results in a large number of unbalanced features; we therefore adopt LR, demonstrating the flexibility of \methodname.}
+For DTs, we adopt the neural-network representation of ~\cite{marton2024gradtree}.
+All these models are trained using Algorithm~\ref{alg:GDA_algo}, with L1 regularization applied in the loss function.
+For nuisance function estimation, we use LR for the propensity score model $\hat e(\cdot)$, and Dragonnet for the outcome models $\hat \mu_{a}(\cdot)$ (Appendix C.4). \footnote{Empirically, estimating propensity scores with Dragonnet results in a large number of unbalanced features; we therefore adopt LR, demonstrating the flexibility of \methodname.} Our implementation shares the training data for nuisance estimation and subgroup selection.
+But the final comparison on the test set is not affected by such sharing because the test set is never used for either step.